 Pronunciation: PREH-kid KO-lo

-"Prekid" came on the United States folk-dance scene in 1961, and when I first saw it I suspected someone had just made it up here because they liked the music.
+Prekid came on the United States folk-dance scene in 1961, and when I first saw it I suspected someone had just made it up here because they liked the music.
 The tune is a composition by a famous 1950s Serbian accordionist named Krnjevać, in Belgrade.
 The little "break" in Part I of the music is what gives the tune its name Prekid (break, interruption).
-The story goes that the kolo was learned by a Barbara Walsh (married name Barbara Walsh Hill), from Seattle, in Yugoslavia in 1960.
+The story goes that the Kolo was learned by a Barbara Walsh (married name Barbara Walsh Hill), from Seattle, in Yugoslavia in 1960.
 The original notes were written by Stan Leszynski of Seattle.
-I have never "believed" the dance, but have no evidence that it was outright invented, just intuition.
+I had never "believed" the dance, but had no evidence that it was outright invented, just intuition.